 This ultra race is for all those who have been running the Khardungla Challenge for several years and for those ultra runners and Ironman athletes who always want to test their endurance further.

-b) Finisher of Khardungla Challenge of previous years but either having an ultra marathon (over 70 km) certificate or a marathon (under 5 hrs) in past one year prior to race day
+b) Finisher of Khardungla Challenge of previous years but either having an ultra marathon (over 100 km) certificate OR a marathon (under 5 hrs) in past three years prior to race day

-c) Finisher of two ultra marathon over 100 km in past two years prior to race day
+c) Finisher of two ultra marathon over 100 km in past three years prior to race day

-d) Finisher of a WTC Ironman race in past two years prior to race day.
+d) Finisher of a WTC Ironman race in past three years prior to race day.

 Application will be confirmed once documents submitted towards eligibility criteria have been verified within 5-7 working days, after which payment link will be shared.
 The Organiser reserves the right to disallow / disqualify any participant who is known or suspected to be physically unfit to participate in this race.